Program Director: Remwil Tornalejo

 Outcomes and Competencies

-Educational and spiritual strengthening in major area of study
+Educational and spiritual strengthening in the area of concentration

 · Graduate demonstrates advanced theological knowledge in the major area chosen for study (biblical studies, biblical languages, theological-historical, mission)